 - Milledgeville, GA 31061

 - Steve Dorman, President

-Georgia College & State University is Georgia's designated public liberal arts university.
+Georgia College is Georgia's designated public liberal arts university.
 Located in the heart of historic Milledgeville, the antebellum capital of Georgia, GCSU is committed to combining the educational experiences typical of esteemed private liberal arts colleges with the affordability of public higher education.
 Founded in 1889 as Georgia Normal & Industrial College, with a blend of majestic red brick buildings and white Corinthian columns, the campus appeals to those seeking a classic academic environment in which to pursue their education.
 Approximately 6,500 are enrolled in more than 80 degree programs, at undergraduate and graduate levels.
 Classes are offered by a faculty dedicated to teaching and research while fostering excellence in the classroom and beyond.
 Academic requirements for degree programs are designed to prepare students for careers or advanced study and instill them with exceptional qualities of mind and character.
 One distinctive feature of GCSU is a core curriculum emphasis on required interdisciplinary studies courses in which students have the opportunity to integrate aspects of the liberal arts education through the study of problems and topics too broad to be fully addressed in any one discipline.

 - 1100 Henderson St